jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 only affect single index reads, where the read itself is too short and doesn't have an adapter to indicate the read has ended.

-To get improved human DNA content calculations, performed the following steps, the output of which was stored in `04-analysis/screening/eager` under the `polyGremoval*` directories.
+To get improved human DNA content calculations, we performed the following steps, the output of which was stored in `04-analysis/screening/eager` under the `polyGremoval*` directories.